Clinton says "desperate" Assad could use chemical arms

 Accounts like this from Syria are impossible to verify, as the government has restricted media access to the country.

-For several days, Western officials have repeatedly focussed on what they say is a threat that Assad could use poison gas.
+For several days, Western officials have repeatedly focused on what they say is a threat that Assad could use poison gas.

 After meeting other NATO foreign ministers in Brussels, Clinton said: "Our concerns are that an increasingly desperate Assad regime might turn to chemical weapons, or might lose control of them to one of the many groups that are now operating within Syria.